Best Of18 min read

 #8.
 Wordtune — Best for Rewriting and Tone Refinement

-Wordtune doesn't try to write from scratch — and that's actually a strength.
+Wordtune doesn't write from scratch — and that's actually a strength.
 It's built for the editing phase: rewriting sentences for clarity, adjusting tone, expanding thin paragraphs, and fixing awkward phrasing.
-Think of it as the polishing layer on top of your AI-generated drafts.
-It's also, honestly, the tool I'd recommend most for non-native English writers who have good ideas but struggle with natural phrasing — there's nothing else quite like it at this price point for that specific use case.
+I'd recommend it most for non-native English writers who have good ideas but struggle with natural phrasing — nothing else quite matches it at this price for that use case.

-The Spices feature is a nice touch — it adds analogies, counterarguments, statistics, and examples at the click of a button, which saves a surprising amount of time when you're trying to add depth to a flat paragraph.
+The Spices feature is a nice touch — it adds analogies, counterarguments, statistics, and examples with a click, saving time when you're trying to add depth to a flat paragraph.

 Key Features: